1ayushp/Library-Mgnt-System/README.md

 ## Limitaions
 Currently there are a few limitations in the project
 - Lack of Frontend Interface
     - This project only provides API endpoints.
-There is no web or mobile UI, so tools like Postman or cURL are needed to interact with the system.
+There is no web or mobile UI, so tools like Postman is needed to interact with the system.

 - No Rate Limiting or Throttling
     - APIs are open to repeated access and can be abused